Whether you’re a night owl or just looking to enjoy an evening on the town, there are plenty of after-dinner experiences awaiting you in Philadelphia.

 Catch a concert

 In the mood for live music?
 Don’t look far to find national touring acts or local bands performing at one of Philadelphia’s many concert halls.
 Live Nation’s venues include The Met Philadelphia, Fillmore, and Theatre of the Living Arts and regularly welcome some of the nation’s top performers from a wide variety of genres.
 For up-and-coming indie artists and local musicians, seek out Johnny Brenda’s in Fishtown or Union Transfer along Spring Garden Street.
-Head to the Mann Center for the Performing Arts in Fairmount Park or the BB&T Pavilion just across the Delaware River in Camden, New Jersey, for open-air concert experiences, including summer music festivals.
+Head to the Mann Center for the Performing Arts in Fairmount Park or the Freedom Mortgage Pavilion just across the Delaware River in Camden, New Jersey, for open-air concert experiences, including summer music festivals.
 TIP: If comedy is more your style, check out Punch Line Philly, which sits adjacent to the Fillmore in Fishtown.

 Immerse yourself in Philadelphia’s performing arts community